 - 1 batch stir fry sauce

 - white rice, for serving

 - Heat a large skillet or jumbo cooker to medium high heat with 1 tablespoon of sesame oil

-- Add stir fry sauce and cook an additional 3 - 5 minutes, until sauce thickens and coats vegetables
+- Add the stir fry sauce and cook an additional 3 - 5 minutes, until sauce thickens and coats vegetables

-- Serve alone or over white rice
+- Serve alone or over white rice or noodles of choice

 - If you serve with rice, you may need to salt the rice, dependent on your tastebuds